fsharp/fsharp.github.io/_posts/2014-09-19-fsharp-libraries.md

 -   FSharp.Text: Text processing, formating, printing, or similar functionality
 -   FSharp.Net: Types relating to networking
 -   FSharp.Compiler: Functionality relating to compilation of F#
 -   FSharp.Core: Use sparingly.
-Typically required for help types required by incubation of compiler features
+Typically required for helper types required by incubation of compiler features

 For example, a library like "FSharp.Actor" might be better renamed to "FSharp.Control.Actor".
 Similarly, "FSharp.Reactive" is better renamed to "FSharp.Control.Reactive".
 Likewise, a type provider